BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

-Furthermore, these custom widgets, build on top of the toolkit, should not be created by the same abstract factory instance that is used to decouple the toolkits specific widgets.
+Furthermore, these custom widgets, build on top of the toolkit, should not be created by the same abstract factory instance that is used to decouple the toolkits specific widgets, to make sure the standard widgets factory is reusable in another context if needed.

 ### 4.1.
 Separating Connect X specific widgets